Darrionat/Command-Cooldown/README.md

 ### Dependencies

-This project uses the library PluginLib.
+This project uses the library [PluginLib][PluginLib].
 PluginLib was also created by Darrionat and is licensed under MIT.
-The PluginLib project can be found [here][PluginLib].

 <!-- Links -->